-I meet with women every week to assist in meeting their financial goals.
+I meet with women every week to assist developing and achieving their financial goals.
 The top two things women want help with is saving more money and buying a home.
 Heck, who am I kidding, not too long ago those were my top two financial goals!
 Having recently become a homeowner, I must tell you it’s not all it’s cracked up to be.

 Don’t get me wrong, I am extremely thankful for my home and the fact that I now own a piece of America, but I have some pretty strong reasons for wanting to go back to renting.